 Set during the Spanish colonial rule of the Philippines, Mystery Of The Night is the latest film from director Adolfo Borinaga Alix Jr, (Whistleblower, Dark Is The Night).
 Based on Rody Vera’s play Ang Unang Aswang (The First Aswang) it’s an odd mix of history, drama and, eventually horror with a few points to make about the country’s past

 The local priest has a bit of a problem.
 It seems he did something inappropriate with a female parishioner who is now very pregnant as well as mentally unstable.
-As a favor, the mayor Anselmo (Allan Paule, Aurora) agrees to take her with him on a hunting trip into the nearby, and allegedly cursed forest.
+As a favour, the mayor Anselmo (Allan Paule, Aurora) agrees to take her with him on a hunting trip into the nearby, and allegedly cursed forest.
 And to make sure she doesn’t come back.
 She dies in childbirth but her daughter is raised by the spirits that inhabit the forest.

 Years later Anselmo’s son Domingo (Benjamin Alves) ventures into the forest.
 He meets the beautiful but mute and animalistic Maria (Maria Solenn Heussaff).
 They spend several passionate days together before Domingo deserts her to return to his mansion and his wife.
 And in doing so sets bloody revenge into motion.